ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-types/index.md

 The category axis will attempt to render an [Axis Tick](/charts-axes-ticks/), [Axis Label](/charts-axis-labels/) and [Grid Line](/charts-axis-grid-lines/) for each category with even spacing.

+For a full list of configuration options see [Category Axis Options](#category-axis-options).

 ## Number

 A number axis is used to display continuous numerical values in a chart.